 The IUPUI Graduate Affairs Committee (GAC) oversees the approval of new graduate and professional degree programs, and changes to existing degrees.

 A pre-proposal for new programs or certificates must be submitted to academic affairs.
 Once approved the new program or certificate can be developed into a full proposal, which will then be submitted to the IUPUI Graduate Affairs Committee (GAC) for review.
-Recognizing that the review and approval process is lengthy and dependent on the schedule of IU or Purdue trustee meetings, schools requesting new programs should allow 8–12 months between school-level approval and the desired implementation of the new program for necessary campus, university, trustee, and ICHE approvals.
+Recognizing that the review and approval process is lengthy and dependent on the schedule of IU trustee meetings, schools requesting new programs should allow 8–12 months between school-level approval and the desired implementation of the new program for necessary campus, university, trustee, and ICHE approvals.

 All IUPUI graduate and professional program changes require formal approval by both the school dean and the Graduate Affairs Committee.
 Examples of such changes include:

 - Converting existing on-campus academic programs to hybrid or online